hideyukiinada/pos/README.md

 ```console
 Aimee saw a big building in the city.
 ```
-the word Aimee is tagged as NN-HL.
+the word Aimee is not in Brown Corus, and gets tagged as a noun occurring in the headline (NN-HL).

 # Credit
 1. I used \[1\] below as a reference for the model.<br>